moby/moby/docs/swarm/swarm-tutorial/index.md

 The IP address must be assigned to an a network interface available to the host operating system.
 All nodes in the swarm must be able to access the manager at the IP address.

+Because other nodes contact the manager node on its IP address, you should use a fixed IP address.

 >**Tip**: You can run `ifconfig` on Linux or Mac OS X to see a list of the available network interfaces.